Fix: Windows 10 2nd Monitor Resolution Zoomed in

 Disable Overscan in the Graphics Control Panel

-3. If not, then you may move the slider of Scaling Options to different values to check if that resolves the issue.
+3. If not, adjust the slider to various values to see if that fixes the issue.

 ABOUT THE AUTHOR